For contact details, scroll down

 Please read the guidelines before submitting.

-- We can fit up to about 700 words on a single page.
+There is no limit.
+We can fit up to about 500-700 words on a single page.
 It’s worth bearing that in mind when you submit.
 If you submit a 700-word article, it’ll fit on a page.
 If you send a 1400-word article, it’s two.
 Space is always at a premium, so we can print more one-page articles than two-page ones.
+Note that this isn’t a word limit, just a heads-up.
+If you’ve got a 5,000 word article, go ahead and send it in!

-- Lots of people use these phrases: ‘the rest is history’, ‘fast forward five years’, ‘more of that later’, ‘thank you, David’ – make yours stand out by being original!
+Lots of articles that we receive use similar phrases such as: ‘the rest is history’, ‘fast forward five years’, ‘more of that later’, ‘thank you, David’ – make yours stand out by being original!

-- We get quite a few similar pieces (for example ‘What Bowie Meant to Me’ and ‘Something Happened on the Day He Died’).
-Articles with an original slant or idea are more likely to make it (but don’t let this put you off!)
+We get quite a few similar pieces (for example , articles about ‘What Bowie Meant to Me’ and ‘Something Happened on the Day He Died’).
+Articles with an original slant or idea are more likely to make it (but don’t let this put you off!).

-- In written pieces, please place song titles in single inverted commas and album titles in italics, like this:
+In written pieces, please place song titles in single inverted commas and album titles in italics.
+This is really appreciated as it takes ages to add or remove them.
+Here’s an example:

 ‘Panic in Detroit’ (song title in single inverted commas);